RyanOD/js/README.md

 # js
-This repository represents work I'm doing to bring myself up to speed on the many facets of CS I learned while obtaining my CS Minor at Michigan State University.
-Herein you'll see the standard academic challenges including sorts, searches, data manipulation, and database management.
+This repository represents work I'm doing to pursue my desire to improve my web/software development skills.
+The end goal is to create something of value to others.